ibm-cloud-docs/watson-assistant/analytics-recognition.md

 [IBM Cloud]{: tag-ibm-cloud}[Plus]{: tag-green}[Enterprise]{: tag-purple}

-This feature is currently not available in IBM watsonx Orchestrate.{: note}
+This feature is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}

 Use the **Recognition** page to analyze unrecognized requests.
 You can use this information to create new actions that address questions and issues that aren't being answered by your assistant.
 {: shortdesc}